sneha-almeida/Adversarial-Attack-Continual-learning/README.md

 # ContinuousPoisoning: Assessing the Claims and Security Aspects of Continual Learning

+In this work, we have reproduced the results in the paper titled "Targeted Data Poisoning Attacks Against Continual Learning Neural Networks" by implementing it.

 Run the files in the following order:
 1. DefenderEnvironment/continual_learning_defender_env_60000_samples.py:
    This Python file simulates a defender environment for continual learning with 60,0000 samples of each dataset.
 So we have 60,000 samples in the MNIST, KMNIST, and FashionMNIST datasets each.
 This file trains a model for SI, EWC, and Online EWC strategy each for both, the RotatedMNIST scenario and the MNIST Fellowship scenario.